 Programs and partnerships in need of guidance with a logo lockup should contact the branding team at email@example.com.

 Sub-Brands, Departments and Products

-For example, the Education Department is represented by the logo lockup below:
+For example, the Education Department is represented in some instances by the logo lockup below:

 AAOS Registry Program